CPAN-Security/security.metacpan.org/docs/glossary.md

 >
 > (Ref: [SCVS-2020](#references-and-terms))

 ### Dependency ⚠️  ✍️

 > 1. (SLSA-2023) An [Artifact](#artifact) that is an input to a build process but that is not a source.
 >     * In the SLSA model, it is always a package.
 >     * E.g. an Alpine package ([package](#package---)) distributed on Alpine Linux ([platform](#platform)).
-> 2. ⚠️  (NTIA-2021) Characterizing the relationship that an upstream component X is ~~included~~ in software Y.
+> 1. ⚠️  (NTIA-2021) Characterizing the relationship that an upstream component X is included in software Y.
 >
 > (Ref: [SLSA-2023](#references-and-terms), NTIA-2021, CPANSec-2024)

-> [!NOTE]
+> [!CAUTION]
-> * (CPANSec-2024) Dependencies may be referenced, included, development/build/test/deploy/runtime phase-specific, dynamic, static, unresolved, resolved, embedded, direct or transitive.
+> * (CPANSec-2024) Dependencies may be declared/stated/referenced or included/embedded or assumed/implied/detected, phase-specific (e.g. developer, build, test, deploy, or runtime-specific), dynamic or static, unresolved or resolved, or direct or transitive.
->     * The NTIA-2021 definition above is, in this sense, entirely insufficient — and therefore useless.
+>     * The NTIA-2021 definition above is therefore not only **wrong**, but also **entirely insufficient** — is for any practical purpose useless and should not be used.
+>     * The SLSA-2023 definition above is preferrable, though it doesn't sufficiently distinguish between stated, embedded and assumed dependencies.

 #### Dependency (Direct) ✍️

 > 1. (SCVS-2020) A software component that is referenced by a ~~program~~ [software](#software) itself.
-> 2. (CPANSec-2024) A program, library, plugin, service, resource or component that is required for another component to function as expected.
+> 1. (CPANSec-2024) A program, library, plugin, service, resource or component that is required for another component to function as expected.
 >
 > For indirect dependencies, see [Dependency (Transitive)](#dependency-transitive-).
 >